New to the decentralized web? This explainer should help.

 Here are a few basic security tips to help you keep your wallet secure

-You’ll be prompted to set your Secret Recovery Phrase and password when you first log into MetaMask.
+You’ll be prompted to set your Secret Recovery Phrase and password when you first unlock MetaMask.
 If you lose it, you should be able to recover it if you remember your password AND you have a copy of your vault data.
-You can attempt to find your vault data (either locally on your computer or on a backup of the computer) using these instructions:
+You can attempt to find your vault data (either locally on your computer or on a backup of the computer) using these instructions.

 If you lose your Secret Recovery Phrase AND forget your password, there is no way to recover the phrase and access your account.

-This has been mentioned already, but it doesn’t hurt to be thorough: anyone who has your Secret Recovery Phrase or private keys could send Ether or tokens out of your accounts.
-Never share your Secret Recovery Phrase or private keys with anyone - not even the MetaMask team.
+This has been mentioned already, but it doesn’t hurt to be thorough: anyone who has your Secret Recovery Phrase or private keys can remove tokens from your accounts.
+Never share your Secret Recovery Phrase or private keys with anyone -- not even the MetaMask team.
 We will never ask you for this information.
-If anyone claims to be a MetaMask team member and asks you for this information, please report them immediately via: firstname.lastname@example.org.
+If anyone claims to be a MetaMask team member and asks you for this information, please report them immediately using our official support channels.

-Hardware wallets, like Trezor and Ledger, are commonly thought to be a safer way to store your Ether or tokens.
-It signs transactions through the private keys which are stored offline.
+Hardware wallets, like Trezor and Ledger, are commonly thought to be a safer way to store your tokens.
+They store the private keys offline, meaning you need to be in physical possession of the wallet to sign transactions -- a considerable barrier to online scammers.

 These are basic tips, but are by no means an exhaustive list of security options.
 Keep on top of token security trends and updates by learning from the Ethereum community, reading helpful material (like this post) and joining discussion channels like this.

 If you see members of the community struggling with security, feel free to share this post.
-Remember, if you need any help, or would like to report accounts that are imitating MetaMask, join our Discord or open an issue at support.metamask.io.
+Remember, if you need any help, or would like to report accounts that are imitating MetaMask, get in touch at support.metamask.io.

 Click here to download MetaMask.